How to contact us regarding data requests:

 How We Store Your Data

-The data that we collect from you is securely stored on our premises at CCP’s setting and where digital backed up to a secure cloud service provider, compliant with UK law regarding the protection and storage of data.
-All information you provide to us is stored securely and is password protected and encrypted where appropriate.
+The data that we collect from you is securely stored on our premises at CCP’s setting and where digital backed up to a secure cloud service provider, compliant with UK law regarding the protection and storage of data, password protected and encrypted where appropriate.

 Information will not be held for longer than is necessary and personal data will be disposed of when no longer needed.
 The method of disposal will be appropriate to the sensitivity of the data.
-Records and information will be disposed of in accordance with all relevant legislation and as per disposal schedule detailed on CCP’s Record Handling Policy.
+Records and information will be disposed of in accordance with all relevant legislation.

 Training & Review